How To Determine How Many Solutions An Equation Has

 • The factor x<sup>2</sup> - 1 = 0 has two real solutions: x = 1 and x = -1.

-• Therefore, the equation has three real solutions.
+• Because of this, the equation has three real solutions.

 Graphical Analysis: Visualizing Solutions